cjdelisle/cjdns/README.md

 You must also install git and Node.js.
 If you have [Homebrew](http://brew.sh/), run:

     brew install git nodejs

-**A note on Node.js:** On both platforms, Installing [Node.js](http://nodejs.org/), although preferable, is not strictly necessary.
-If Node.js is unavailable or an unacceptable version, it will be downloaded and built in the source tree.

 ### 1. Retrieve cjdns from GitHub